mortizm1988/lecture_financial_statements_analysis/topic_1_foundations.md

 - ability to make distributions to shareholders

 ---
-## 6.3 Statement of Comprehensive Income
+## 5.4 Statement of Comprehensive Income
 It has two main components:
-- The Income Statements (IS) show the financial performance for a _given period_ arising​ from normal business activities.​
+- The Income Statements (IS) describe profit/loss generation for a _given period_ arising​ from normal business activities.​
 - The Other Comprehensive Income (OCI) shows the changes in equity that are not included in the IS  but impact equity (e.g., unrealized gains/losses on investments).​